FlorianDietz/comgra/README.md

 Why could this be?

-TODO verify.
-The gradients on the output tensor show that the values that should be 0 get a gradient that is just as strong as the values that should be 1.
-This suggests that the feedback on this tensor is correct and the error must lie earlier in the network.
 If we look at the tensor immediately preceding the output in the dependency graph ("subnet_out__out"), we notice that its positive values are much higher than its negative values.
 This is a problem, because that's the tensor we put into our sigmoid activation function!

 From here on, we jump into our code to find out what's going on.
 If the source of the problem is not clear to you, then it can help to just register more intermediate tensors with comgra and run the experiment again, inspecting both the values and the gradients on each tensor.
 If you have seen this sort of behavior before you may find the culprit immediately: Our subnetworks use an activation function, leaky_relu with a negative slope of 0.01, and they apply this activation at every layer, including the last one.